andersju/webbkoll/README.md

 ## Frontend (this app!)
   * Install Erlang (>= 20) and Elixir (>= 1.4) -- see http://elixir-lang.org/install.html
   * Have [Redis](http://redis.io/) running (needed for exq job handling)
-  * Make sure you have a working [PostgreSQL](http://www.postgresql.org/) installation
   * Clone this repository, cd into it
   * Install dependencies: `mix deps.get`
-  * Create and migrate your database: `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies: `cd assets; npm install; cd ..`
   * Make sure PhearJS and Redis are running on the hosts/ports specified in `config/dev.exs`
   * Download the [GeoLite2 country database](https://dev.maxmind.com/geoip/geoip2/geolite2/) in MaxMind DB binary format, extract it, and make sure it's available as `priv/GeoLite2-Country.mmdb` (or as specified in `config/config.exs`).